ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/catalog_api.md

 # Catalog API

-## How to access product data
+## Accessing product data

-When a product is loaded by the url a CatalogElement object is provided to the template.
+When the URL loads a product, a `CatalogElement` object is passed to the template.

 ``` html+twig
 <!-- name of the product -->